AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

 Usually :cpp:`MultiFab`\ s  have multiple components.
 Thus we often also need to pass the number of component into Fortran functions.
-We can obtain the number by calling the :cpp:`MultiFab::nComp()` function, and pass it to Fortran as we have seen in the section on :ref:`sec:basics:mfiter`.
-We can also use the :cpp:`BL_TO_FORTRAN_FAB` macro that is similar to :cpp:`BL_TO_FORTRAN_ANYD` except that it provides an additional :cpp:`int *` for the number of components.
+We can obtain the number by calling the :cpp:`MultiFab::nComp()` function, and pass it to Fortran.
+We can also use the
+:cpp:`BL_TO_FORTRAN_FAB` macro that is similar to :cpp:`BL_TO_FORTRAN_ANYD` except that it provides an additional :cpp:`int *` for the number of components.
 The Fortran function matching :cpp:`BL_TO_FORTRAN_FAB(fab)` is then